jonelantha: Blog

 • Name: enter AWS_SECRET_ACCESS_KEY

-• Value: paste in the Secret access key value shown in the AWS console.
+• Secret: paste in the Secret access key value shown in the AWS console.

 • Again, click Add secret